 It is also worth thinking about investing in different layers for your bed, such as a flat sheet and thin quilt.
 These are great for adding warmth and comfort, but can also help if you and your partner have different sleeping temperatures

-- Start with a valance sheet to hide any unsightly bed frames
+1. Start with a valance sheet to hide any unsightly bed frames.

-- Put down a mattress topper for added comfort and support
+2. Put down a mattress topper for added comfort and support.
+We like the Panda mattress topper.

-- Cover with a mattress protector, to prevent against stains and mites
+3. Cover with a mattress protector, to prevent against stains and mites.
+We really rate the Casper mattress protector.

-- Layer up a selection of cushions in complimentary colours
+9. Layer up a selection of cushions in complementary colours.

 When adding cushions to a bed, take the time to have fun and add some flair to your bed.
 Cushions are relatively inexpensive to replace making it the ideal opportunity to try out different colours and textures.